Interstellar Soul. Voice & Keys.

 Throughout, Christopher architected a sound that’s both poetically ponderous and theatrically bombastic.
 Now, he’s officially sharing it.

 “This album isn’t for me,” he leaves off.
 “The art happens when you’re alone at the piano.
 I got my satisfaction from that part of the process.
-Now, I’ve created something for the world.
+Now, I’ve created something for others.
 I want people to reflect on their lives and what they’re doing when they listen to this and feel happy.
 There’s no reason to live under any pretense or obligations other than your own passion and love.
 The album is about that.”

 Des Moines, Iowa's Christopher the Conquered (Christopher Ford) has been sitting behind the keys and saying what he can say since he released his debut album I Guess That's What We're Dying For… in 2007.
 In 2008, Christopher sat in on drums with The Poison Control Center for a national tour supporting The Apples In Stereo; when they got home, he and Patrick Tape Fleming (of The PCC and Gloom Balloon) went to work on a follow-up album, You're Gonna Glow In The Dark, which found a lot of love, with popdose.com writing "...let it come pouring through your speakers, and you’ll experience one of the most enjoyably off-kilter albums of indie rock you’re likely to find this year…".
 It led to The Conquered growing from a one man band to a 9 piece pop-soul outfit.